Azure/bicep-types-az/generated/dnc/microsoft.delegatednetwork/2020-08-08-preview/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The principal id of the system assigned identity which is used by orchestrator.
 * **tenantId**: string (ReadOnly): The tenant id of the system assigned identity which is used by orchestrator.
 * **type**: 'None' | 'SystemAssigned': The type of identity used for orchestrator cluster.
 Type 'SystemAssigned' will use an implicitly created identity orchestrator clusters.
-Possible values include: 'SystemAssigned', 'None'

 ## OrchestratorResourceProperties
 ### Properties